No topic

 Tips for getting the best quote

 • Include a voluntary excess.
-This means your premium will be lower.
+This may help to lower your premium.

 • Look if there’s a payment surcharge.
 Pay annually if it means you’ll get a discount or not be charged a surcharge.